Child Protection Consultant

 “I grew up at camp with Dan, and embraced his view of what life did to kids born into poverty and the injustice of it,” Mr. Ensom explains.
 “He made us feel like we could make a difference in these kids’ lives by being role models and teaching them skills.”

 The camp experience convinced Mr. Ensom to pursue a career working with disadvantaged children.
-He earned a Bachelor’s degree in psychology and sociology and then a Master’s of Social Work.
-He says the coursework—as well as his camp experience—helped prepare him for the rigors of his first job at the Children’s Aid Society.
+He earned a bachelor’s degree in psychology and sociology and then a Master of Social Work.
+He says the coursework—as well as his camp experience—helped prepare him for the rigours of his first job at the Children’s Aid Society.

 “My years at Christie Lake exposed me to all kinds of child behaviours and problematic family situations, so I had no illusions about working with challenging kids,” he recalls.
 “I also had really good luck in that I had bright, progressive mentors who challenged and supported me.”

 In 1983 Mr. Ensom was invited by CHEO to coordinate their child protection program.
 In 2004, he co-authored the Canadian Joint Statement on Physical Punishment of Children and Youth with child psychologist and researcher Dr. Joan Durrant.
-The statement, endorsed to date by nearly 600 organizations, reviewed the published peer-reviewed research on the impact of physical punishment on children, which concluded “Physical punishment of children and youth plays no useful role in their upbringing and poses only risks to their development.
-Parents should be strongly encouraged to develop alternative and positive approaches to discipline.”
+The statement, concluded: “Physical punishment of children and youth plays no useful role in their upbringing and poses only risks to their development. ”

-The statement shone the light of research on the hot and unproductive debate about hitting children for disciplinary purposes.
+The statement shone the light of research on the controversial debate about hitting children for disciplinary purposes.
 The research findings informed and cooled the debate, which came as no surprise to Mr. Ensom.

 “The debate about physical punishment of children has raged in Canada and around the world for years,” says Mr. Ensom, who won a Queen Elizabeth II Diamond Jubilee Medal along with his co-author.
 “The research evidence summarized in the Joint Statement informed the debate and has been a powerful agent of attitudinal change among Canadian adults.”